dreamcatcher-tech/network/Inbox/2024-05-23 1831 graceful provisioning.md

 Cache the response, since it only locks at boot time.

 So use a request, so we get the full timeout, and make each instance check if the db is locked, and the await the homeaddress to be fetched.

-Reprovision requires a env var change and any external request to kick the system.
+## Reprovision requires a env var change and an external request to kick the system.